manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

   TO path_to_backup
 ```

-For example, you can run a backup of tables `a` and `b` to the `/backup` directory using the following command:
+For instance, to back up tables `a` and `b` to the ``/backup` directory, run the following command:

 ```sql
 BACKUP TABLES a, b TO /backup
 ```

-Options allow you to control the backup process and tune certain aspects:
+There are options available to control and adjust the backup process, such as:

-* `async` makes the backup non-blocking, allowing you to receive a response with the query id immediately and run other queries while the backup is in progress.
+* `async`: makes the backup non-blocking, allowing you to receive a response with the query ID immediately and run other queries while the backup is ongoing.
 The default value is `0`.
-* `compress` enables file compression using zstd.
+* `compress`: enables file compression using zstd.
 The default value is `0`.

-For example, you can run a backup of all tables in async mode with compression enabled to the `/tmp` directory:
+For example, to run a backup of all tables in async mode with compression enabled to the `/tmp` directory:

 ```sql
 BACKUP OPTION async = yes, compress = yes TO /tmp
 ```

-### Important notes
+### Important considerations

-1. We do not support special symbols or spaces in the path.
+1. The path should not contain special symbols or spaces, as they are not supported.
-2. You must have Manticore Buddy launched (it is enabled by default).
+2. Ensure that Manticore Buddy is launched (it is by default).

 ## Restore